taw00/howto/howto-ssh-keys.md

 one without is the private key.

 You can keep the default, but I usually change the name of the key-pair to indicate a particular purpose.
-For this example, I am creating this keey-pair to be used to log into machine x.y.z, so I am going to name them `xyzkey` and `xyzkey.pub`.
+For this example, I am creating this key-pair to be used to log into machine x.y.z, so I am going to name them `xyzkey` and `xyzkey.pub`.
 You can use the same key-pair for any number of machines, maybe you differientiate by type of machine, and so you would name them similarly,